IvayloDevAcct/Reddit_sentiment/README.md

 A. nltk Vader module.
 That's a scoring approach that uses word lexicons to score texts.
 The score output is in the range -1 to 1

 B. My own approach that is scanning the text for specific words that are passed to the script.
 For the purpose of this example project I created two short lists with positive and negative words in the context of crypto trading.
 This list is to be improved by optimization for real world use.
 I also normalize the scores to a range between -1 and 1 as well.
+The function that does that is part of the TextAnalyser class.

+    def score_post(self, words):
+        """
+        Scores the derived from the text based on predefined set of positive / negative words.
+        :inputs: list
+        :returns: dict

+        words - list of cleaned words (str) from the content of the post
+        """

+        # Count number of positive words
+        positive_words_count = len([w for w in words if w in self.positive])

+        # Count number of negative words
+        negative_words_count = len([w for w in words if w in self.negative])

+        # Calculate the score
+        if words:
-`score = ((positive_words_count - negative_words_count) / len(words)) * 100
+            score = ((positive_words_count - negative_words_count) / len(words)) * 100

             # Normalize the scores similarly to Vader in order for the two scores to be comparable
- normalized_score = score/math.sqrt((score * score) + 10)`
+            normalized_score = score/math.sqrt((score * score) + 10)

+            return {
+                "overall": normalized_score,
+                "positive": positive_words_count,
+                "negative": negative_words_count,
+                "words_count": len(words)
+                }

 #### Final score = (A + B) / 2